 Community Living and Other Residential Programs

-Q: How is KenCrest supporting In-Home Community and Supported Independent Living clients?
+Q: How is KenCrest supporting Community-Based Services and Supported Independent Living clients?

 A: KenCrest staff continue to support clients through video conferencing, FaceTime, and phone calls as much as possible.
 In instances where remote interactions wouldn’t be beneficial (such as grocery shopping), staff are limiting their physical interactions as much as possible and are practicing social distancing, sanitizing, and hand-washing guidelines mandated by our governing entities.
 We are also encouraging these same practices among those we support.

 Q: My family member is in a KenCrest community home.
 I know that I can’t come inside to visit them, so what are my other options to stay connected to them?